JuliaDataScience/JuliaDataScience/contents/transform.md

 sco(s; process=without_caption_label)
 ```

-Here, the `plus_one` function receives the whole `:grade_2020` row and not just one element as one might expect.
+Here, the `plus_one` function receives the whole `:grade_2020` column and not just one element as one might expect.
-That is the reason why we've added the dot before the plus symbol.
+That is the reason why we've added the broadcasting "dot" `.` before the plus symbol.
-The `dot`, in Julia's syntax, means broadcasting and allows Julia to add one to all the elements in `grades`.
+The `.`, in Julia's syntax, means broadcasting and allows Julia to add one to all the elements in `grades`.
 For instance:

 ```jl